Banner Default Image

 I Can Do It

-As a result of Covid-19 many of us are now spending a lot more time at home and adjusting to a new way of living and working.
-It is normal to feel a lack of motivation and to see a drop in productivity.
-Latest studies suggest as many as 45% of us are struggling to adapt.
+Many of us are now spending a lot more time working at home.
+As a result it is normal to sometimes feel a lack of motivation and to see a drop in productivity.
 As such Butler Ross have put together some tips to help you stay productive during these unprecedented times.
 We hope they keep you feeling energised.

 1. Define your spaces